fx-lange/ofxSyncedParams/README.md

 Credits
 --------
-Based on datGuiController by [ofZach](https://github.com/ofZach).
+* Based on datGuiController by [ofZach](https://github.com/ofZach).
 Thanks for sharing!
+* Using a modified version of [guiGlue.js](https://github.com/dmvaldman/guiGlue) by David Valdman.